 (a) 3 directors constitute a quorum; and

-(b) subject to subsection (4), the Board Chairman or, if the Board Chairman is absent from duty or from the State or is, for any reason, unable to perform the duties of his office, the Acting Board Chairman shall preside.
+(b) subject to subsection (4), the Board Chairman shall preside.

+(3a) A member of the Board may attend a meeting of the Board by telephone, audio-visual link-up or any other form of instantaneous communication provided that all Board members attending the meeting are simultaneously in contact with each other, and the member is to be taken to be present at the meeting.

-(4) When the Board Chairman or, if the Acting Board Chairman is acting in the office the Board Chairman, the Acting Board Chairman is unexpectedly absent from the whole or part of a meeting of the Board, the other directors present at that meeting shall elect one of their number to preside at that whole or part.
+(4) When the Board Chairman, or Acting Board Chairman (when relevant), is unexpectedly absent from the whole or part of a meeting of the Board, the other directors present at that meeting shall elect one of their number to preside at that whole or part.

 (5) A question arising at a meeting of the Board shall be determined by a majority of the votes of the directors present and voting and, subject to subsection (6), when the votes cast on any question are equally divided, the question shall remain unresolved until a subsequent meeting of the Board.